dfinity/portal/docs/developer-docs/integrations/sns/managing/making-proposals.md

 :::info
 See the types in the code [here](https://sourcegraph.com/github.com/dfinity/ic@4732d8281404c0a7c1e0a91937ffd0e54f2beced/-/blob/rs/sns/governance/proto/ic_sns_governance/pb/v1/governance.proto?L405) - they are called “action” in the code.
 :::

-### Generic proposals

-Each SNS community might have dapp-specific needs.

-Some examples:

-* A dapp may have a very complicated procedure to upgrade dapp canisters.
-For example, they may have a canister for each user, in which case they orchestrate over a “user root canister”.
-For this workflow, they would have to tell this canister what the user-canisters should be upgraded to and then trigger this upgrade.
-In a DAO-governed dapp this should happen via proposal.
-* Many dapps have an asset canister.
-Updating the assets cannot be done via a normal canister upgrade as the content is larger than a proposal can be.
-Therefore we need a custom way to update the assets
-* Developers might want the DAO to be the only entity that can elect moderators, call certain methods, make certain payments etc…

-For these cases, SNSs have so called 'generic proposals'.
-These are custom proposals that each SNS community can define itself.

-Here we make use of an elegant aspect of our SNS architecture design: a proposal is just a call to a method on a canister.
-This means that one can do arbitrary things with a proposal as long as one can tell the SNS governance canister which method it has to call.

 ## Governance canister interface